MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-cside-and-al-side-by-side.md

 When the process ends, a file named **navcommandresult.txt** is saved to the [!INCLUDE[nav_windows_md](../developer/includes/nav_windows_md.md)] installation folder.
 If the command succeeded, the file will contain text like `[0] [06/12/17 14:36:17] The command completed successfully in '177' seconds.` If the command failed, another file named **naverrorlog.txt** will be generated.
 This file contains details about the error(s) that occurred.

 > [!NOTE]
 > The symbol references are stored in the **Symbol Reference** column of the **Object Metadata** table of the database.
-For on-premises installations, if you experience problems with generating symbols, and the information in the naverrorlog.txt did not help, try changing the values in the **Symbol Reference** column to NULL by using an SQL query, then generate the symbols again
+For on-premises installations, if you experience problems with generating symbols, check the information in the naverrorlog.txt file.

 ## Continuously generate symbols each time you compile objects in C/SIDE
 The `generatesymbolreference` flag enables incremental symbol generation through the UI or through the compile command passed on the command line.